Hypnotherapy Isn’t Scary – Here’s Why

 But that’s not what hypnotherapy is.
 Hypnotherapy isn’t strange or scary.
 The London College of Clinical Hypnosis offers the definition that “Simply speaking hypnosis is an altered state of consciousness.
 Clinical Hypnosis or Hypnotherapy, therefore, is the use of an altered state of consciousness, or trance, for therapeutic endpoint.
 This means that people are not treated with hypnosis but are treated in hypnosis.”

-In 1999, the British Medical Journal published a Clinical Review of current research in the field and argued that enough studies have now accumulated o suggest that he inclusion of hypnotic procedures may be beneficial in the management and treatment of a wide range of conditions and problems encountered in the practice of medicine, psychiatry and psychotherapy.
+In 1999, the British Medical Journal published a Clinical Review of current research in the field.
+They argued that enough studies have now accumulated a suggest that the inclusion of hypnotic procedures may be beneficial in the management and treatment of a wide range of conditions and problems encountered in the practice of medicine, psychiatry and psychotherapy.

 Medical hypnosis has been shown to accelerate post-surgical wound healing and clinical trials show that hypnosis is effective for reducing chronic pain, with clear effects on brain and spinal-cord functioning.